19th Annual Meeting

 June 3-6, 2019

-Hosted by North Carolina State University's Biological and Agricultural Engineering Department & Cooperative Extension
+Hosted by the Biological & Agricultural Engineering Department & Cooperative Extension

 Enabling Future Generations to Solve Our Planet's Grand Challenges